criswell/uca-gpl/README.md

 In September 2011, plans were formed to create a new Unified Agent which could be platform agnostic.
 After researching options, it was decided that writing this Unified Agent in Python and heavily reusing platform-specific code from the previous agents made the most sense, and in November 2011 work began.
+The first production release of the Unified Client Agent was on March 28, 2012.

 Development Environment
 =======================